 Firstly, establish that your patient has vomiting, as opposed to regurgitation, retching or nausea.
 Secondly, narrow down the diagnosis; in particular, try to distinguish between a GI and non-GI cause.
 Thirdly, decide whether referral or further investigations are required, and how urgently.
 Some key features of the history and examination will help with this:

 - Timing of vomiting - is it acute or chronic, intermittent or constant?
 The vomiting component of viral gastroenteritis usually lasts 12-48 hours.
-Cyclical vomiting syndrome is characterised by symptom-free weeks followed by days of extremely severe nausea
+Cyclical vomiting syndrome is characterised by symptom-free weeks followed by days of extremely severe nausea and vomiting.

 - Nature of vomit and relation to meals - partially digested food and delay in vomiting after eating may indicate gastric outlet obstruction or gastroparesis.
 Bilious vomiting suggests small bowel obstruction and faeculent vomiting suggests colo-intestinal fistulae.